themagicalmammal/howtolinux/docs/Guide/optimizeboot.md

 **This reduces my boot-time to 35sec**

 ## Adjusting the Swappiness Property
 This is required to adjust swap usage.
 If you have huge rams like 16GB ram then you can reduce this value to as low as 0.
 But if you have low ram devices like 1GB you should make this 90 or higher.
-Interactions with the swap file are costlier since swaps are slower than RAMs and they can cause a reduction in performance.
+Interactions with the swap file are costlier since swaps are slower than RAMs, and they can cause a reduction in performance.

 Values according to me for Ram: Ratio should be as follows, 32:0, 16:10, 8:20, 4:50, 2:70
 **20 is just an example value, don't mindlessly use it**